erikc2416/LeafLitterMesos/eDNA_ESnT.md

-Environmental DNA (eDNA) is conceptualized as the sum of all DNA-containing particles within an environment, and its importance for biodiversity monitoring is increasingly recognized in the field of limnology.<sup>1</sup> Declining biodiversity is a growing crisis that affects numerous habitats globally, and the field of conservation is heavily reliant on population data derived from species monitoring.<sup>2,3</sup> In many cases, however, these data are difficult to acquire, especially at large spatial scales or in challenging habitats.
-Moreover, efforts may require invasive sampling and organism death<sup>4</sup> or have a high rate of species misidentification.<sup>5</sup> In such situations, eDNA sampling represents an efficient and non-invasive method of monitoring the biodiversity of organisms in aquatic habitats that has the added benefit of increased sensitivity when dealing with species at low population densities.<sup>6</sup>
+Environmental DNA (eDNA) is conceptualized as the sum of all DNA-containing particles within an environment, and its importance for biodiversity monitoring is increasingly recognized in the field of limnology (Rees et al., 2014).
+Declining biodiversity is a growing crisis that affects numerous habitats globally, and the field of conservation is heavily reliant on population data derived from species monitoring (Guisan and Thuiller, 2005; Magurran, 2004).
+In many cases, however, these data are difficult to acquire, especially at large spatial scales or in challenging habitats.
+Moreover, efforts may require invasive sampling and organism death (Fediajevaite et al., 2021) or have a high rate of species misidentification (Austen et al., 2016).
+In such situations, eDNA sampling represents an efficient and non-invasive method of monitoring the biodiversity of organisms in aquatic habitats that has the added benefit of increased sensitivity when dealing with species at low population densities (Jerde et al., 2011).

-While significant attention has been placed on the study of eDNA in standing water,<sup>7</sup> less research has been conducted regarding the behavior of eDNA particles in flowing waters (i.e., rivers and streams).
-While eDNA can be a sensitive indicator of the presence of rare, endangered, or invasive species, eDNA technology is often unable to identify the exact location of the target organism in flowing water.<sup>8</sup> Several studies have shown that eDNA particles are not homogenous in nature, but rather differ in size and composition<sup>9</sup> and may change over time.<sup>10,11</sup> As a result, the removal of eDNA from the water column may vary based on a complex combination of abiotic and biotic factors, including discharge,<sup>12</sup> pH and temperature,<sup>13</sup> substrate composition,<sup>14</sup> and the composition of the aquatic microbial community.<sup>7</sup> Many of these controls on eDNA transport and removal also vary seasonally, especially in temperate streams.<sup>15–17</sup> However, most eDNA research to date has primarily focused on how seasonality influences eDNA generation through changes in organismal behavior.<sup>18,19</sup> Although some studies have quantified eDNA in relation to seasonal changes in flow rates,<sup>12,20</sup> few studies have explored how other seasonal factors such as autumn litterfall alter eDNA transport and removal.
+While significant attention has been placed on the study of eDNA in standing water (Barnes and Turner, 2016), less research has been conducted regarding the behavior of eDNA particles in flowing waters (i.e., rivers and streams).
+While eDNA can be a sensitive indicator of the presence of rare, endangered, or invasive species, eDNA technology is often unable to identify the exact location of the target organism in flowing water (Deiner and Altermatt, 2014).
+Several studies have shown that eDNA particles are not homogenous in nature, but rather differ in size and composition (Shogren et al., 2016) and may change over time (Brandão‐Dias et al., 2023; Zhao et al., 2021).
+As a result, the removal of eDNA from the water column may vary based on a complex combination of abiotic and biotic factors, including discharge (Thalinger et al., 2021), pH and temperature (Strickler et al., 2015), substrate composition (Shogren et al., 2017), and the composition of the aquatic microbial community (Barnes and Turner, 2016).
+Many of these controls on eDNA transport and removal also vary seasonally, especially in temperate streams (Dettinger and Diaz, 2000; Hullar et al., 2006; Polato et al., 2018).
+However, most eDNA research to date has primarily focused on how seasonality influences eDNA generation through changes in organismal behavior.(Buxton et al., 2017; de Souza et al., 2016) Although some studies have quantified eDNA in relation to seasonal changes in flow rates,(Curtis et al., 2021; Thalinger et al., 2021) few studies have explored how other seasonal factors such as autumn litterfall alter eDNA transport and removal.

 The influence of allochthonous (i.e., external) detrital inputs and their subsequent decomposition in forested streams is well documented;
-decomposing leaves represent an important seasonal resource subsidy that supports stream ecosystem function through multiple pathways.<sup>21</sup> Leaf litter processing includes physical breakdown, as well as microbially-mediated breakdown and consumption by macroinvertebrates.<sup>22</sup> Seasonal leaf litterfall is an important source of coarse and fine particulate organic matter (CPOM and FPOM, respectively) in streams both through invertebrate shredding<sup>23</sup> and breakdown by fungal decomposers.<sup>24</sup>
-Once in particulate form, leaf-derived POM is exported downstream or remains in depositional areas, contributing to the energy base of stream food webs.<sup>24</sup> Leaf decomposition also modifies the chemistry of streams.
-Leaves initially release their most labile dissolved organic carbon (DOC) as leachate that is quickly assimilated by microbes, and this DOC from leaf litter is a major component of dissolved organic matter (DOM) standing stock in streams.<sup>25</sup> As a source of organic matter, leaves contribute to heterotrophy in streams via microbial respiration.
-Most detrital carbon is respired by microorganisms,<sup>26</sup> and prior to decomposition, leaf material further influences stream ecosystems by increasing the three-dimensional complexity of the stream substrate, providing valuable surface area for biofilm colonization and microhabitat for stream organisms.
+decomposing leaves represent an important seasonal resource subsidy that supports stream ecosystem function through multiple pathways.(Tank et al., 2010) Leaf litter processing includes physical breakdown, as well as microbially-mediated breakdown and consumption by macroinvertebrates.(Marks, 2019) Seasonal leaf litterfall is an important source of coarse and fine particulate organic matter (CPOM and FPOM, respectively) in streams both through invertebrate shredding(Wallace et al., 1982) and breakdown by fungal decomposers.<sup>24</sup> Once in particulate form, leaf-derived POM is exported downstream or remains in depositional areas, contributing to the energy base of stream food webs.(Webster et al., 1999) Leaf decomposition also modifies the chemistry of streams.
+Leaves initially release their most labile dissolved organic carbon (DOC) as leachate that is quickly assimilated by microbes, and this DOC from leaf litter is a major component of dissolved organic matter (DOM) standing stock in streams.(Meyer et al., 1998) As a source of organic matter, leaves contribute to heterotrophy in streams via microbial respiration.
+Most detrital carbon is respired by microorganisms,(Marcarelli et al., 2011) and prior to decomposition, leaf material further influences stream ecosystems by increasing the three-dimensional complexity of the stream substrate, providing valuable surface area for biofilm colonization and microhabitat for stream organisms.

 Although litterfall is a well-studied phenomenon in streams, the influence of the autumn pulse of leaves on eDNA transport has not yet